Submissions

 Author Guidelines

-All manuscripts must be submitted to the International Transactions on Electrical Engineering and Computer Science (ITEECS) to the Editorial Office through Online Submission.
-Where author must register as the Author.
-If authors are experiencing problems with the online submission, they can contact the Editorial Office at email: crreddy229@gmail.com
+All manuscripts must be submitted to the ITEECS, to the editorial office through online submission.
+Where author must register as the author.
+If authors are experiencing problems with the online submission, they can contact the editorial office at email: crreddy229@gmail.com or the chief editor at email: editor@iteecs.com.

 The following documents must be submitted together with the manuscript (as supplementary files):

-• A Manuscript with camera-ready format under the following Template or a free format submission.
+• A Manuscript with ITEECS instructions under the following Template or a free format submission.
 However, for free format submission, the minimum requirements of citation and reference format must be fulfilled.

 • A cover letter outlines the basic findings of the paper and their significance.